 What brings about more Greenhouse gases?

-They all produce a lot of smoke, fumes and water vapor!
+They all produce a lot of smoke, fumes, and water vapor!

-Simply put, human's reliance on artificial things, including all the things that make us comfortable at home, has contributed immensely to the emission of more greenhouse gases than before.
+Simply put, our reliance on artificial things, including all the things that make us comfortable at home, has contributed immensely to the emission of more greenhouse gases than before.
 These gases in the atmosphere have trapped more heat on the earth’s surface and made it warmer.
 This is Global Warming.

 You and I also produce CO2 and other greenhouse gases in a way, by the things we use at home.
 Do you have some of these items in your house?

 You must turn off all electrical appliances when they are not in use.
 It is good practice, and you end up saving some money too.